bulletnoid/StaggeredGridView/README.md

 * Stability and high performance

-  This project fix many of the major bugs of https://github.com/maurycyw/StaggeredGridView.
+  This project fix many of the major bugs of [maurycyw/StaggeredGridView][1].
 Such as when fling the view, the scroll sometimes slow down and speed up later.

   Notice that the image load also has a contribution to the perfomance.
-I use https://github.com/square/picasso, it gives the best performance I've ever seen.
+I use [square/Picasso][3], it gives the best performance I've ever seen.
+* Header and Footer View and an Adapter to wrap all the child views, Just like android.widget.ListView
 * Load more when get to the bottom
 * Work with PullToRefresh